Seednode/roulette/README.md

 Dockerfile available [here](https://git.seedno.de/seednode/roulette/raw/branch/master/docker/Dockerfile).

+An example instance with most features enabled can be found [here](https://nature.seedno.de/).

 ## Filtering
 You can provide a comma-delimited string of alphanumeric patterns to match via the `include=` query parameter, assuming the `-f|--filter` flag is enabled.